When Technology Actually IS the Answer

 In ERM frameworks, the word “risk” carries a very particular meaning.
 Cybersecurity leaders who evolve from the technical side as most do, tend to focus on very tactical technical issues, rather than bottom-line business impacts.

-With this technology, the organization could determine whether a mitigation plan would make bottom line sense — or if the reduction in risk isn’t significant enough, or the database isn’t critical enough, and the company is better off spending time and money elsewhere.
+With this technology, the organization could determine whether a mitigation plan would make bottom-line sense — or if the reduction in risk isn’t significant enough, or the database isn’t critical enough, and the company is better off spending time and money elsewhere.

-Cybersecurity insurance covers areas of liability not covered by traditional policies and often includes costs arising from data destruction or theft, extortion demands, hacking, identify theft, denial of service attacks, and crisis management activities related to breaches.
+Cybersecurity insurance covers areas of liability not covered by traditional policies and often includes costs arising from data destruction or theft, extortion demands, hacking, identity theft, denial of service attacks, and crisis management activities related to breaches.

-Cyber-risks have been difficult for insurance companies to quantify due to the lack of actuarial data.
+Cyber risks have been difficult for insurance companies to quantify due to the lack of actuarial data.
 Insurers have often compensated by relying on qualitative assessments instead.
 These assessments become part of the terms of the coverage with any false statements voiding the contract.
 Thus, the policies are often more customized making them ultimately more costly.

-This technology would positively impact cyber-insurance estimating, by increasing the strength of controls associated with threat detection, identification, remediation and recovery and factually quantifying the potential financial impact resulting from operating losses, staff expense, support, external expertise acquisition, etc., resulting in lower premium costs and increased opportunity for risk transfer.
+This technology would positively impact cyber-insurance estimating, by increasing the strength of controls associated with threat detection, identification, remediation, and recovery and factually quantifying the potential financial impact resulting from operating losses, staff expense, support, external expertise acquisition, etc., resulting in lower premium costs and increased opportunity for risk transfer.

 7. Personal Liability for Directors and Officers

-All of the high-profile data breaches at Equifax, Quora and Marriott highlight to Boards of directors that cybersecurity should be approached as an enterprise-wide risk management issue with wide legal and regulatory implications.
+All of the high-profile data breaches at Equifax, Quora, and Marriott highlight to Boards of directors that cybersecurity should be approached as an enterprise-wide risk management issue with wide legal and regulatory implications.

 In its 1996 Caremark decision, the Court declared that directors can be held personally liable for failing to “appropriately monitor and supervise the enterprise” and this ruling has become the gold standard under which derivative lawsuits are being filed following a cyber-breach.
-In that ruling the court emphasized that a company’s board of directors must make a good faith effort to implement an adequate cybersecurity information and reporting system.
+In that ruling, the court emphasized that a company’s board of directors must make a good faith effort to implement an adequate cybersecurity information and reporting system.